gloliva/ShroudedByDarkness/README.md

 For a complete overview of the game map, view the following document (*Warning!* Contains game spoilers):
 **[Map Overview](https://docs.google.com/drawings/d/1H5m1a3PK2eKtwl85023IiG9xRDuMnJB72C35zGUVmoM/edit?usp=sharing)**

+### Game Files

+Game programming scripts can be found in the [Assets/Scripts](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/Scripts) directory.
+These scripts contain logic for certain game mechanics, such as healing, enemy AI, and how items work.

+Art assets can be found in the [Assets/Sprites](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/Sprites), [Assets/Animations](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/Animations), [Assets/UI](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/UI), and [Assets/IconArt](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/IconArt) directories.
+These folders contain the images and animation files used for the game's visual style.

+Music and Sound FX files can be found in the [Assets/Audio](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Assets/Audio) directory.

+Additional builds can be found in the [Builds](https://github.com/gloliva/Shrouded-by-Darkness/tree/master/Builds) directory.
+If you have a Windows machine, you can play these builds by double-clicking the `Shrouded by Darkness.exe` executable (you can view them on Mac OS by loading this project into Unity).
+The `MVP`, `Alpha`, and `Beta` builds represent early stages of the game and are **NOT** the final product.
+The final game (and the one that is downloaded from itch.io and the releases page) is the `Release` build.

 ## Credits